Jab Tak Hai Jaan (soundtrack)

-Jab Tak Hai Jaan is the soundtrack album, composed by A. R. Rahman, to the 2012 Hindi film of the same name, directed by Yash Chopra that stars Shahrukh Khan, Katrina Kaif and Anushka Sharma.
+Jab Tak Hai Jaan is the soundtrack album, composed by A. R. Rahman, to the 2012 Hindi film of the same name, directed by Yash Chopra that stars Shah Rukh Khan, Katrina Kaif and Anushka Sharma.
 The film was produced by Aditya Chopra under his banner Yash Raj Films.
 The album has nine tracks and was released on 10 October 2012 on the firm's official record label YRF Music.

 Development

 The soundtrack was the first collaboration between Chopra, Rahman and the lyricist Gulzar.
 In May 2011, Rahman was signed to compose the music as well as the background score of the film.
 The first song of the soundtrack was completed in December 2011.
 In February 2012, Rahman said in an interview with The Times of India that he had completed three songs for the film.
 Rahman summarised the soundtrack album, saying, "It's a combination.
 They wanted to do my kind of songs at the same time they wanted the old charm and soul of music that Indian audience would love and which I wanted to do for a long time."